Why You Should Spend With Pride Year-Round

 Martin-McSweeney added that often people stereotype gay people as a "homogenized mass" of white men.

 "There are others who are facing more barriers.
-LGBTQIA+ people of color have different earning power, some have different family structures and different access to family wealth," Martin-McSweeney said.
+LGBTQ+ people of color have different earning power, some have different family structures and different access to family wealth," they said.
 "Their opportunities for job advancement or placement are different or limited because of how they look or identify."

-In much the same way women have come to understand the "pink tax" (women's higher costs for personal care), trans people pay more to simply exist.
+In the same way women have come to understand the "pink tax" (women's higher costs for personal care), trans people also pay more to simply exist.

-If you're looking for a way to support LGBTQIA+ businesses in your day-to-day transactions without spending a thousand minutes scrolling, Burdick suggested you check out your local LGBTQIA+ chamber of commerce.
+If you're looking for a way to support LGBTQ+ businesses in your day-to-day transactions without spending a thousand minutes scrolling, Burdick suggested you check out your local LGBTQ+ chamber of commerce.
 You can find National LGBT Chamber of Commerce affiliate members across the country.

 On the GSBA site, for example, you can explore everything from accountants to youth care (if you scroll alphabetically) in the annual BECU sponsored GSBA directory.
-The GSBA also has a Seattle tourism site called Travel Out Seattle, where you can find shopping, dining, lodging and entertainment around town.
+The GSBA also has a Seattle tourism site called Travel Out, where you can find shopping, dining, lodging and entertainment around town.

-Also in Seattle, Intentionalist lists businesses in a variety of categories that you can support with your dining and shopping dollars.
-You can filter for product or service type, location and community, including LGBTQIA+ owned businesses.
-For the month of June, Intentionalist is hosting Spend With Pride, a program sponsored by Seattle Sounders FC, Seattle Storm, Seattle Seahawks, OL Reign, Seattle Kraken and Seattle Mariners to promote $20,000 in spending at LGBTQIA+ owned businesses.
-You can upload your receipts to the site to contribute to the goal.
+Also in Seattle, the Intentionalist features businesses in a variety of categories that you can support with your dining and shopping dollars.
+You can filter for product or service type, location and community, including LGBTQ+ owned businesses.
+For the month of June, the Intentionalist is hosting Spend With Pride to support LGBTQ-owned businesses in the community.